 There are strict requirements to make a valid Do Not Resuscitate Directive and it must be signed by a doctor or other health care provider.

 These health care directives cover very important medical decisions and choices.
 Choices that will be made if you are unable to communicate.

-At Bailey Law Firm, we will provide you with a Health Care Options form that contains information about these decisions and allows you time to contemplate your choices.
+We will provide you with a Health Care Options form that contains information about these decisions and allows you time to contemplate your choices.

-We will also go over each of your choices with you when we meet so that you fully understand your options and we will answer every question you have.
+We will also go over each of your choices with you when we meet so that you understand your options and we will answer every question you have.